lokhman/django-better-choices/README.md

 'custom_on_hold' in PageStatus.VALID       # True
 PageStatus.CREATED in PageStatus.VALID     # True
 ```
-> `Choices.Subset` is a subclass of `tuple`, which is translated to inner choices class after definition.
+> `Choices.Subset` is a subclass of `tuple`, which is compiled to inner choices class after its definition.
 All internal or custom choices class methods or properties will be available in a subset class (see "Custom methods" section).

 ### Extract subset
 Subsets of choices can be dynamically extracted with `extract()` method.